Resources for Therapists

 Cracking the Cult Code for Therapists: What Cult Victims Want Their Therapist to Know

-Have you been wanting to find a therapist to help you with your recovery from your years in the JW cult?
+Have you been wanting to find a therapist to help you with your recovery from your years in a cult?
 Perhaps you found a therapist only to discover once working with them that the therapist had little, if any, understanding of the dynamics and controls experienced in cults, nor the emotional after-effects of having been deceived, controlled, exploited and shunned?
-Well, it seems you are not alone.
+It seems you are not alone.

-Every week in ex-JW groups you can read reports from frustrated therapy clients describing how their therapist, although well-intentioned, really had no idea what they had been through in a cult and even seemed to minimize or discount it.
+Every week in FB groups for cult survivors you can read reports from frustrated therapy clients describing how their therapist, although well-intentioned, really has no idea what their client has been through in a cult, and sometimes even seem to minimize or discount it.

-Friends and family members unfamiliar with cults and the psychological aftermath for people exiting them can also better understand what their loved one has endured and the challenges they now face, by reading this book.
+Friends and family members unfamiliar with cults and the psychological aftermath of being a member can also better understand what their loved one has endured and the challenges they now face, by reading this book.

 The Challenge to Heal